lorepieri8/awesome-post-scarcity/README.md

 - [Wiki] [adciv.org](http://adciv.org/Main_Page) - Post-Scarcity Wiki, gives an accessible overview of the field.
 - [Forum] [Reddit Post-Scarcity](https://www.reddit.com/r/PostScarcity/)
 - [Video] [Post Scarcity Civilizations](https://www.youtube.com/watch?v=_Kt7883oTd0) - Broad exploration of how a post scarcity civilization could look like.
+- [Project] [Post Scarcity Map](https://postscarcitymap.org/) - This project is an attempt to provide unbiased answers to the following question: How far are we from achieving post-scarcity and what are the bottlenecks?

 ### Economics